Anuri 16, Boatcratft and Timber Boatworks. Completed in just over 2 months, October 2024.

 Installing Hardware: Lines

-With varnishing done, the kayak was flipped to removed newspaper protecting the graphite epoxy on the bottom of the hull.
+With varnishing done, the kayak was flipped to remove newspaper protecting the graphite epoxy on the bottom of the hull.

 Then it was installation of straps for the hatch covers and bungees,